-Speaker position for great sound.
-This story is about a beautiful system, I set up in Vilnius, Lithuania.
-The loudspeakers are the “WOLFVONLANGA” open baffle design.
+The Speaker position for best sound is a story about a beautiful system; I set up in Vilnius, Lithuania.
+And, the loudspeakers are the “WOLFVONLANGA” open baffle design.
 This article will show you how I got the best sound by positioning the loudspeakers and re-positioning the loudspeakers.

-The article will describe some of the faults that were found in the original set up.
+The article ‘Speaker position’ will describe some of the faults found in the original set up.
 And, also the corrective steps are taken.
 The initial sound had a score of 5/10 but, after the adjustment, we finished with the score of 10/10.
 And, job well done I was told by my good friend and customer!
+Speaker position

-I had finished initial adjustments and we took it in turns to sit in the listening position to hear what had been done.
-A few more very small adjustments were made and the system started to sound great.
-Tight bass, vocals centre stage with detail and depth.
+I had finished initial adjustments, and we took it in turns to sit in the listening position to hear.
+A few more tiny changes made, and the system started to sound great—a tight bass, with vocals centre stage with detail and depth.
 The soundstage was excellent and everything in position.
 The system was now up to 9/10.

 But something was still not quite right.
-If you remember earlier I said the notes seem to be somehow cut off.
-And, there was a certain lack of life to the music.
+If you remember earlier, I said the notes seem to cut off.
+And, there was an absolute lack of life to the music.
 At this point my friend said, let us try your cables.
-I replied, yes of course.
-And, with that, my friend took a set of my interconnects and loudspeaker cables from his other system and connected them.
+I replied, yes, of course.
+With that, my friend took a set of my cables from his other system and connected them.

 Everything sounded so good I even found my self singing along with Rod as the harmonies came in.
-Which, was something, I have never done before.
+Which was something, I have never done before.
 They say ‘there is a first time for everything’ and I think the sound from the Open baffle was a first for me.
-The sound really got to me excited and it all comes down to the correct Speaker position!
+The sound got to be excited, and it all comes down to the correct Speaker position!

-If you have enjoyed ‘Speaker position for best sound’, please share – thank you.
+If you have enjoyed ‘Speaker position for best sound’, please share with friends – thank you.